imsrinin/imsrinin/README.md

 - 💞️ I’m looking to collaborate on RL/Autonomous Driving projects
 - 📫 How to reach me: snaray23@ncsu.edu

-- I am a rad student at Nc State University with a 3-year professional experience in automotive industry at Bosch.
+- I am a grad student at NC State University with a 3-year professional experience in automotive industry at Bosch.

 <!---
 imsrinin/imsrinin is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.